When you’re booking a trip to Disney World, there are a few questions that must be answered.

 I like Pandora and Africa and Asia and one of the best zoo environments I’ve ever seen.
-Still, I can’t imagine a scenario that if I only had a single day, I’d use it in Animal Kingdom.
+Still, if I only had one day to visit Disney, I probably wouldn’t pick Animal Kingdom.

 That leaves us with EPCOT – which had been long neglected by Disney execs in my opinion.
-But could I see myself spending one day at Disney spending it in EPCOT?
+But could I see myself spending my one day at Disney in EPCOT?
 Yes.
 I could.

 And of course, there are plenty of opportunities for a character meet and greet in each park for young children (with your favorite Disney characters like Snow White and Mickey Mouse).
 So that’s basically a wash.

 For a land built on the idea of a better tomorrow, maybe a disturbing utopian tomorrow, EPCOT was really beginning to show its age.